-There are significant risks associated with the transition, including financial, legal, tax, operational, compliance, reputational, competitive and conduct risks and the risk of an untimely transition due to a lack of client or market readiness.
 The discontinuation of IBORs or future changes in the administration of benchmarks could result in adverse consequences to the return on, value of and market for securities, credit instruments and other instruments whose returns or contractual mechanics are linked to any such benchmark, including those issued and traded by the Issuer.
-For example, alternative reference rate linked products may not provide a term structure and may calculate interest payments differently than benchmark- linked products, which could lead to greater uncertainty with respect to corresponding payment obligations.
-The transition to alternative reference rates also raises concerns of liquidity risk, which may arise due to slow acceptance, take-up and development of liquidity in products that use alternative reference rates, leading to market dislocation or fragmentation.
-It is also possible that such products will perform differently to IBOR products during times of economic stress, adverse or volatile market conditions and across the credit and economic cycle, which may impact the value, return on and profitability of the Issuer's alternative reference rates-based assets.
-The transition to alternative reference rates will also require a change in contractual terms of existing products currently linked to IBORs.
+For example, ARR-linked products may not provide a term structure and may calculate interest payments differently than benchmark-linked products, which could lead to greater uncertainty with respect to corresponding payment obligations.
+The transition to ARRs also raises concerns of liquidity risk, which may arise due to slow acceptance, take-up and development of liquidity in products that use ARRs, leading to market dislocation or fragmentation.
+It is also possible that such products will perform differently to IBOR products during times of economic stress, adverse or volatile market conditions and across the credit and economic cycle, which may impact the value, return on and profitability of the Issuer's ARR-based assets.
+The transition to ARRs also requires a change in contractual terms of existing products currently linked to IBORs.

-Further, the replacement of IBORs with an alternative reference rate in existing securities and other contracts, or in internal discounting models, could negatively impact the value of and return on such existing securities, credit instruments and other contracts and result in mispricing and additional legal, financial, tax, operational, market, compliance, reputational, competitive or other risks to the Issuer, its clients and other market participants.
-For example, the Issuer may face a risk of litigation, disputes or other actions from clients, counterparties, customers, investors or others regarding the interpretation or enforcement of related contractual provisions or if it fails to appropriately communicate the effect that the transition to alternative reference rates will have on existing and future products.
+Further, the replacement of IBORs with an ARR in existing securities and other contracts, or in internal discounting models, could negatively impact the value of and return on such existing securities, credit instruments and other contracts and result in mispricing and additional legal, financial, tax, operational, market, compliance, reputational, competitive or other risks to the Issuer, its clients and other market participants.
+For example, the Issuer may face a risk of litigation, disputes or other actions from clients, counterparties, customers, investors or others regarding the interpretation or enforcement of related contractual provisions or if it fails to appropriately communicate the effect that the transition to ARRs will have on existing and future products.
 Further, litigation, disputes or other action may occur as a result of the interpretation or application of legislation, in particular, if there is an overlap between legislation introduced in different jurisdictions.
-In addition, the transition to alternative reference rates requires changes to the Issuer's documentation, methodologies, processes, controls, systems and operations, which has resulted and may continue to result in increased effort and cost.
+In addition, the transition to ARRs requires changes to the Issuer's documentation, methodologies, processes, controls, systems and operations, which has resulted and may continue to result in increased effort and cost.
 There may also be related risks that arise in connection with the transition.
-For example, the Issuer's hedging strategy may be negatively impacted or market risk may increase in the event of different alternative reference rates applying to its assets compared to its liabilities.
-In particular, the Issuer's swaps and similar instruments that reference an IBOR and that are used to manage long-term interest rate risk related to its credit instruments could adopt different alternative reference rates than the related credit instruments, resulting in potential basis risk and potentially making hedging its credit instruments more costly or less effective.
-For further information, refer to "(vii) Non-financial risk - Replacement of interbank offered rates" in "Note 41 - Financial Risk Management - Risks Detail" in the notes to the consolidated financial statements in the 2021 CSi Annual Report.
+For example, the Issuer's hedging strategy may be negatively impacted or market risk may increase in the event of different ARRs applying to its assets compared to its liabilities.
+In particular, the Issuer's swaps and similar instruments that reference an IBOR and that are used to manage long-term interest rate risk related to its credit instruments could adopt different ARRs than the related credit instruments, resulting in potential basis risk and potentially making hedging its credit instruments more costly or less effective.

+For further information, refer to "vii) Non-financial risk - Replacement of interbank offered rates ('IBOR')" in "Note 40 - Financial Risk Management - Risks Detail" in the notes to the consolidated financial statements in the 2022 CSi Annual Report.

-(iv) Country risk
+Country risk

 Country risk is the risk of a substantial, systemic loss of value in the financial assets of a country or group of countries, which may be caused by dislocations in the credit, equity and/or currency markets.

-For further information on market risk management, refer to "(v) Country Risk" in "Note 41 - Financial Risk Management - Risks Detail" in the notes to the consolidated financial statements in the 2021 CSi Annual Report.
+For further information on market risk management, refer to "v) Country Risk" in "Note 40 - Financial Risk Management - Risks Detail" in the notes to the consolidated financial statements in the 2022 CSi Annual Report.

-The Issuer's businesses and organisation are subject to the risk of loss from adverse market conditions and unfavourable economic, monetary, political, legal, regulatory and other developments in the countries in which it operates
+CSi's businesses and organisation are subject to the risk of loss from adverse market conditions and unfavourable economic, monetary, political, legal, regulatory and other developments in the countries in which it operates